Infection in the Nose, Throat, and Airways (Upper Respiratory Infection) in Infants: What to Know

 -

-Make sure your baby gets all recommended immunizations, including the yearly (annual) flu vaccine if older than 6 months.
+Make sure your baby gets regular shots, including the flu shot if they're older than 6 months.

 -